mathieubossaert/pl-pyodk/README.md

 );
 ```

-Or try the example abose, wich make use of this form : https://biodiversityforms.org/docs/ODK-CEN/donnees_opportunistes/ODK_waypoints
+Or try the example above, which make use of this form : https://biodiversityforms.org/docs/ODK-CEN/donnees_opportunistes/ODK_waypoints

-1. First upload it to you central server, note the project id (3 in our instance), the form_id (waypoint), and the name of each "geo" question in the form in order to not explore its json value (point_auto_5,point_auto_10,point_auto_15,point,ligne,polygone)
+1. First upload it to you central server, note the project id (3 in our instance), the form_id (waypoint), and the name of each "geo" question in the form (point_auto_5,point_auto_10,point_auto_15,point,ligne,polygone)
 .
 2. Send some submissions to central.

-3. Now you are ready to make the first call, that will download all the data submittted for this form.
-The filter parametrer may be set to an empty string.
+3. Now you are ready to make the first call, that will download all the data submitted for this form.
+The filter parameter may be set to an empty string.

 ```sql
 SELECT plpyodk.odk_central_to_pg(